TylerPohn/collab-canvas/docs/demo-script.md

 ## Opening (15 seconds)

-"Welcome to CollabCanvas - a real-time collaborative design tool that brings multiple users together on a shared canvas.
-Think of it as a simplified Figma, built with React, Konva.js, and Firebase for seamless multiplayer collaboration."
+"I'm Tyler Pohn and this is my CollabCanvas built with React, Konva.js, and Firebase.

 ## Authentication & Setup (20 seconds)

 "First, let me show you the authentication flow.
 Users sign in with Google OAuth, and their display names and avatars are immediately visible to other collaborators.
-Notice how the presence system tracks who's online in real-time."
+The presence system tracks who's online in real-time, which we'll see in a minute."

 _[Show login page, then switch to canvas]_